HSLdevcom/jore4-map-matching/README.md

 mvn properties:read-project-properties flyway:clean flyway:migrate
 ```

-Currently, there is a discrepancy between production database and the development/test database with regard to schema arrangement.
-In production database, **postgis** and **pgrouting** extensions are created into _public_ schema whereas in the development/test database the extensions are created into a separate _extensions_ schema.
+Currently, there is a discrepancy between pre-populated database and the development/test database with regard to schema arrangement.
+In pre-populated database, **postgis** and **pgrouting** extensions are created into _public_ schema whereas in the development/test database the extensions are created into a separate _extensions_ schema.
 Having a separate _extensions_ schema makes it easier to develop the app.
 This discrepancy does not affect the functioning of the app.

-In the development/test database there exists also a _flyway_ schema (for keeping account of database migrations) that is not present in the production database since database migrations are not run in the production setup.
+In the development/test database there exists also a _flyway_ schema (for keeping account of database migrations) that is not present in the pre-populated database since database migrations are not run in the production setup.

 ## Docker Reference

 - Needs **postgis** and **pgrouting** extensions enabled in the production database.
 - Currently, there exist three databases in the docker-compose setup:
-    1. One for productional use that is pre-populated with infrastructure network data and pgRouting topology (exported from [digiroad-import repo](https://github.com/HSLdevcom/jore4-digiroad-import)).
+    1. One for testing with pre-populated data with infrastructure network data and pgRouting topology (exported from [digiroad-import repo](https://github.com/HSLdevcom/jore4-digiroad-import)).
 In the future, this might get replaced by linking to JORE4 database via FDW (Foreign Data Wrapper extension)
     2. Development database.
 Initially empty with no schema, tables or data.
     3. Test database.
 Initially empty like development database.
 Used within test execution and for generating jOOQ classes.
 - When Azure flexible-server enables pgRouting extension, it is considered that the map-matching service could be changed to point directly to the JORE4 database (in production setup) instead of having its own database